opensvc/docs.opensvc.com/source/howto.getting.started.rst

 .. note::

-        At this point, we have a 2-nodes failover cluster.
-Although it may satisfy some customers who prefer that, the failover is _manual_ and that's not considered as high availability cluster.
+        At this point, we have a 2-node failover cluster.
+Although this setup meets most needs, the failover is _manual_, so does not qualify as a high availability cluster.

-        That's where we can followup with OpenHA setup on top of OpenSVC, to add the high availability part to our manual cluster.
+        To learn how to meet HA requirements with OpenSVC, you can now jump to the OpenHA HOWTO.